Stranded by COVID, Indians travel to US via third countries | DW | 02.08.2021

-After years of living and working in the US, some Indian holders of US visas have been stranded by travel restrictions and are forced to take drastic measures to return to their adopted home.
+After years of living and working in the United States, some Indian holders of US visas have been stranded by travel restrictions.
+They've been forced to take drastic measures to return to their adopted home.

 Aarthi, a US work visa holder, was in India when the US government declared a flight ban on May 4 due to rising cases of the delta coronavirus variant.